waleedkhan04/WaleedKhan/README.md

 ## Waleed Khan
 ## Introduction 👋

-Hello, my name is Waleed Khan, and I am a motivated programmer and data analyst with a passion for tech.
+Hello, my name is Waleed Khan,  I am a motivated programmer and data analyst with a passion for tech.
 I am currently working on my university and as well as personal projects.

 🧠 I have a strong foundation in algorithms, data structures, and programming languages like Python, Java, and C++.
 I thrive on solving challenging problems and continuously learning new things in the ever-evolving tech world.